What are baby teeth?

 Will pacifier or thumb sucking damage baby teeth?

 Some babies start to suck their thumb while still in the womb.
 Other babies develop this habit afterwards.
 Thumb-sucking may cause a cross-bite in future teeth, which could lead to aesthetical problems and the need for an orthodontic procedure.
-We recommend an orthopaedic pacifier, which can be bought at the pharmacy.

 Can antibiotics stain temporary teeth?

 Tetracycline may cause stains on baby teeth.
-Nowadays, there are other products used in the composition of antibiotics that will not affect the colour of the first dentition.
+Nowadays, there are other products in the composition of antibiotics that will not affect the colour of the first dentition.